sttp/Specification/Output/README.md

   NamedVersions statefulCompressionAlgorithms;
   NamedVersions statelessCompressionAlgorithms;
 }
-OperationalModes
+OperationalModes;
 ```

-The `encodings` property of the `OperationalModes` defines a set of string encodings supported by the publisher, this is a bit flag that indicates the supported string encodings.
+- The `encodings` field defines a set of string encodings supported by the publisher, this is a bit flag that indicates each of the supported string encodings.
+- The `udpPort` field meaning depends on the usage context:

-The publisher uses the `udpPort` property to indicate its willingness to support UDP based publications to the subscriber.
-A value of zero indicates that no UDP broadcasts will be supported and any non-zero value indicates that UDP broadcasts will be supported.
+  - When sent with the publisher command payload, field is used to indicate publisher support of UDP.
+A value of zero indicates that UDP broadcasts are not supported and any non-zero value indicates that UDP broadcasts are supported.
+  - When sent with the subscriber response payload, field is used to indicate the desired subscriber UDP port for data channel functionality.
+A value of zero will indicate that a UDP connection should not be established for subscriber data channel functionality.
+- The `statefulCompressionAlgorithms` field defines the [`NamedVersions`](Definitions.md#namedversions-structure) representing the algorithms to use for stateful compression operations.
+- The `statelessCompressionAlgorithms` field defines the [`NamedVersions`](Definitions.md#namedversions-structure) representing the algorithms to use for stateless compression operations.

+When the second `NegotiateSession` command is received from the publisher, the subscriber will send either a `Succeeded` or `Failed` response indicating its ability to support a subset of the specified operational modes.

+If the subscriber can support a subset of the operational modes allowed by the publisher, the `Succeeded` response payload will be an instance of the `OperationalModes` structure with the specific values for the `encodings`, `udpPort`, `statefulCompressionAlgorithms` and `statelessCompressionAlgorithms` fields.
+The `encodings` field should specify a single flag designating the string encoding to use and both the `statefulCompressionAlgorithms` and `statelessCompressionAlgorithms` fields should define a `count` of `1` and a single element array that indicates the [compression algorithm](Compression.md#compression) to be used where a named value of `NONE` with a version of `0.0` indicates that no compression should be used.

+If the subscriber cannot support a subset of the operational modes allowed by the publisher, the `Failed` response payload will be an instance of the `OperationalModes` structure filled out with the supported operational modes.
+In case of failure, both the publisher and subscriber should terminate the connection since no protocol version could be agreed upon.

+When a `Succeeded` response for the second `NegotiateSession` command is received from the subscriber, the publisher will validate the subscriber selected operational modes.
+If the publisher does not agree with the operational modes selected by the subscriber, the publisher will send a `Failed` response with an empty payload and terminate the connection since no operational modes could be agreed upon.
+If the publisher accepts the subscriber selected operational modes, then the publisher will send a `Succeeded` response with an empty payload and the publisher will consider the session negotiations to be completed successfully.

+After sending a `Succeeded` response to the second `NegotiateSession` command, the subscriber will be waiting for either a `Succeeded` or `Failed` response from the publisher; if the subscriber does not receive a response in a timely fashion (time interval controlled by configuration), the subscriber will disconnect.

+If the subscriber receives a `Succeeded` response from the publisher, the subscriber will consider the session negotiations to be completed successfully.

-#### Metadata Refresh Command
+#### Metadata Refresh Function

 * Wire Format: Binary
   * Includes current metadata version number

-#### Subscribe Command
+#### Subscribe Function

 * Wire Format: Binary
   * Includes metadata expression and/or individual Guids for desired data points

-#### Unsubscribe Command
+#### Unsubscribe Function

   * Wire Format: Binary

-#### Secure Data Channel
+#### Secure Data Channel Function

   * Wire Format: Binary

-#### Data Point Packet Response
+#### Data Point Packet Function

 * Wire Format: Binary
   * Includes a byte flag indicating content, e.g.: